jay5oh33rn/FHIR-Works-2024/README.md

 # FHIR-Works-2024
-This is the repository for the FHIR Hackathon 2024 submission.
+This is the repository for the UCL FHIR Hackathon 2024 submission.

 Group members: